 The Company is also exposed to credit risk on its commodity derivative portfolio.
 Any default by the counterparties to these derivative contracts when they become due could have a material adverse effect on the Company's financial condition and results of operations.
-The Company has economic hedges in place with 17 different counterparties.
-The fair value of the Company's commodity net derivative contracts is approximately \$22 million as of December 31, 2020 and primarily included the following net derivative assets by bank counterparty: Morgan Stanley - \$35 million; Canadian Imperial Bank of Commerce - \$25 million; Scotiabank - \$14 million; Natixis - \$5 million; DNB Capital - \$2 million; and Truist \$1 million.
-The estimated fair value of commodity derivative assets has been risk-adjusted using a discount rate based upon the respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of December 31, 2020 for each of the European and American banks.
+The Company has economic hedges in place with 10 different counterparties.
+As of December 31, 2021, the Company did not have any commodity derivative assets with bank counterparties under our Credit Facility (as defined below in Note 8-Long-Term Debt).
+The estimated fair value of commodity derivative assets has been risk-adjusted using a discount rate based upon the respective published credit default swap rates (if available, or if not available, a discount rate based on the applicable Reuters bond rating) as of December 31, 2021 for each of the European and American banks.
 The Company believes that all of these institutions currently are acceptable credit risks.